Frequently asked questions (FAQs)

 • Note that if your students cannot complete the tests digitally you can project on the board for them to write their answers and then manually enter their marks and assign a level.
 Watch this video to learn more .

-Reassigning assessments: Can a teacher reassign (or have a student complete again) a pre- or post-test once it has been completed?
+Can I reassign (or have a student complete again) a pre- or post-test once it has been completed?

-• Teachers have the option to reset a pre-test per student.
-Resetting a pre-test will allow a student to retake the test.
-However, the post-tests cannot be reset
+• Teachers have the option to reset a pre- or post-test which will allow a student to retake the test.

-Student completed assessment: How does a student complete a pre-test/post-test?
+How does a student complete a pre-or post-test?

 Do students see their results and ability grouping?